NuggMD

 Medically reviewed by Dr. Brian Kessler, MD

 Attention deficit hyperactivity disorder (ADHD) is a common condition that typically presents during childhood.
-It’s primarily characterized by difficulty remaining focused and keeping one’s attention on a single task.
+It's primarily characterized by difficulty remaining focused and keeping one's attention on a single task.
 While childhood is typically when a diagnosis is made, symptoms can last into adulthood.
-It’s estimated that about 6 million children in the US have received this diagnosis, with boys more likely to be impacted than girls.
+In fact, in 2023, an estimated 15.5 million adults in the United States had an active ADHD diagnosis.

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.